TataSher/TataSher/README.md

 ## About Me

 Architect turned software engineer.
-Recently completed a full-stack software development boot camp at Makers Academy.
+After completing a full-stack software development boot camp at Makers Academy started working at as a front-end software developer.
 A very creative, friendly, and curious creature.
 Love coming up with new ideas and making them come to life with a bunch of amazing people.

 ## Skills